 Comprehensive Overview

 One of the most efficient ways to find all the factors of a number is through prime factorization.
 Prime factorization involves expressing a number as a product of its prime factors.
 A prime number is a number greater than 1 that has no positive divisors other than 1 and itself (e.g., 2, 3, 5, 7, 11).
-The prime factorization of 60 is 2 x 2 x 3 x 5, often written as 2² x 3 x 5.
+Also, the prime factorization of 60 is 2 x 2 x 3 x 5, often written as 2² x 3 x 5.
 Once you have the prime factorization, you can systematically generate all the factors by combining these prime factors in different ways.

 Let's use the prime factorization of 60 (2² x 3 x 5) to identify all its factors.
 We start with 1, which is a factor of every number.
 Then, we consider the prime factors themselves: 2, 3, and 5.
 Next, we combine the prime factors in pairs: 2 x 2 = 4, 2 x 3 = 6, 2 x 5 = 10, and 3 x 5 = 15.
+But finally, we have the number itself, 60.
 We continue by combining the prime factors in larger groups: 2 x 2 x 3 = 12, 2 x 2 x 5 = 20, 2 x 3 x 5 = 30.
-Finally, we have the number itself, 60.
 Thus, the factors of 60 are 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30, and 60.

 Trends and Latest Developments